-- Default Text Editor Font By default, all text files open in 010 Editor will use this font for editing; however, different fonts can be assigned for editors by using File Interfaces and turning off the Use Default toggle for the File Interface. - Default Hex Editor Font By default, all hex files open in 010 Editor will use this font for editing.
-By using File Interfaces, other fonts can be assigned to Editor Windows by turning off the Use Default toggle. - Workspace Font Allows changing the font for the Workspace. - Inspector Font Sets the font for the Inspector. - Output Font Sets the font for all tabs of the Output Window except the Output tab (see Output Panel Font below).
+- Default Text Editor Font By default, all text files open in 010 Editor will use this font for editing; however, different fonts can be assigned for editors by turning off the Use Default toggle for the Edit As. - Default Hex Editor Font By default, all hex files open in 010 Editor will use this font for editing.
+By using Edit As, other fonts can be assigned to Editor Windows by turning off the Use Default toggle. - Workspace Font Allows changing the font for the Workspace. - Inspector Font Sets the font for the Inspector. - Output Font Sets the font for all tabs of the Output Window except the Output tab (see Output Panel Font below).
 The Output Window displays the results from operations such as Find, Find in Files, Compare, Histograms, Checksums, etc. - Output Panel Font Controls the font used for the Output tab of the Output Window.
-This Output tab displays results from running scripts or templates as well as any output from the Printf function. - Template Results Font Sets which font to use in the Template Results panel below each editor.
+This Output tab displays results from running scripts or templates as well as any output from the Printf function. - Template Results Font Sets which font to use in the Template Results panel below each editor. - Dock Header Font Sets the font used for each Dock Window header.